Headspace (Issues album)

-Headspace is the second full-length studio album by American metalcore band Issues.
+Headspace is the second studio album by American metalcore band Issues.
 Released on May 20, 2016 on Rise Records, the band recruited Kris Crummett once more to produce the album.
 It is their final studio album to feature original member and co-vocalist Michael Bohn before his departure in January 2018, and is their first release since the departure of keyboardist and disc jockey Tyler "Scout" Acord.
 Despite this, Acord performs synthesizers and production on the album, and appears in the music video for its first single "The Realest".
 The album showcases the group's experimental approach to their signature metalcore-contemporary R&B hybrid sound, exploring elements of nu metal, pop, hip hop and funk.

 The album was supported by three singles; "The Realest", "COMA" and "Home Soon".
 In support of the album, the group toured with Volumes, from September to November 2017.
 They also performed on the Vans Warped Tour in 2016 and 2018.